As COVID quarantine guidelines change, businesses and schools react

-The Centers for Disease Control and Prevention (CDC) just shortened its guidance on isolation and quarantines for “the general population” on the heels of a spike in infections and epidemiologists, public health experts, and business leaders clamoring for a revision.
+The Centers for Disease Control and Prevention (CDC) just shortened its guidance on isolation and quarantines for “the general population” on the heels of a spike in infections and left epidemiologists, public health experts, and business leaders clamoring for a revision.

 The new guidelines set the isolation period to five days, down from 10 days for “everyone, regardless of vaccination status” if they test positive for COVID.
 “If you have no symptoms or your symptoms are resolving after five days, you can leave your house,” the CDC said in a statement, but recommended mask wearing for an additional five days.